Skip to main content

 Start with usefulness

-The right way to judge Leadpipe data is not to ask whether every record has every field.
-The right question is whether the identified visitors are good enough to support the workflow you care about.
+Judge Leadpipe data by whether it supports the workflow you care about.
 For some teams, a company, landing page, and recency signal are already useful.
 For others, the record needs a work email, phone number, or stronger firmographic context before it is actionable.

 What usually matters most